FrankieW921/Quake2-Full-Fork/SMTmod/readme.txt

 Defense armor decreases your damage by 50 percent but you take 25 percent less damage.
 Type 'modhelp' into the console to see these instructions in game.

+To install, put this folder into your Quake 2 folder under Steam/steamapps/common/Quake 2

 Franklin Wamsher
 fgw@njit.edu